 Narcolepsy Symptoms: Cataplexy

 Cataplexy is the sudden loss of muscle tone or muscle control in response to a strong emotion.
 A person with cataplexy may go limp and slump over or fall.
 They may be unable to move.
-It is often triggered by strong emotions such as laughter, joy, a happy surprise, stress, or fear.1,2
+Cataplexy can also be more subtle – a facial droop, or clumsiness.
+It may also be jaw weakness, grimacing, or tongue thrusting, especially in children.
+This symptom often is triggered by strong emotions such as joy or fear, a happy surprise, frustration, or intense stress.1,2

-Only people with Type 1 narcolepsy have cataplexy.
-Sometimes people with Type 2 narcolepsy, or narcolepsy without cataplexy, go on to develop Type 1 narcolepsy.
-When this happens, doctors believe the person probably had Type 1 all along and their orexin levels finally dropped enough for cataplexy to develop.1,3
+Only people with type 1 narcolepsy have cataplexy.
+Sometimes people with type 2 narcolepsy, or narcolepsy without cataplexy, go on to develop type 1 narcolepsy.
+When this happens, doctors believe the person likely had type 1 all along.
+Their orexin levels finally dropped enough for cataplexy to develop.
+Orexin is a hormone that plays a role in the sleep/wake cycle.1,3

 How common is cataplexy with narcolepsy?